rrra/www/content/post/2020/coronavirus-hamfest-and-cancellations.md

 In response to the ongoing COVID-19 situation ARRL has published a URL that will
 [search the ARRL Hamfest and Convention Database for canceled events](http://www.arrl.org/canceledHamfests.php).
-No ARRL sanctioned Dakota Division Hamfests or Conventions have been cancelled as of the date of this article.
+<del>No ARRL sanctioned Dakota Division Hamfests or Conventions have been
+cancelled as of the date of this article.</del>

 The cancellation of a number of Amateur Radio related events has been announced in ARRL's [Visalia International DX Convention, Other Events Cancelled Due to